docpath/mergeservice-docker-linux/README.md

 - --detach: this parameter indicates that no messages are displayed in the execution console, silent mode.
 - -p 8086:8086: this parameter indicates the port of both host machine and dge.
 - docpath/mergeservice: this is the name assigned previously while building the container.

+Replace:
+- $RESOURCESDIR: Resources folder in the host what will be linked with the specified folder in the container.

+Example:

+`docker run --name mergeservice --hostname mergeservice --detach -p 8086:8086 -v /home/mainuser/mergeservicesresources:/usr/local/docpath/mergeservicepack/mergeservice/Resources docpath/mergeservice`